 - 2Document the damage before it's moved or repaired

-Take photos and video of your vehicle from every angle, including the engine bay, interior and any external fire damage.
-Capture the surrounding scene, including burned vegetation and other affected vehicles, to support the cause of fire.
+Shoot photos and video of your vehicle from every angle, covering the engine bay, interior and any external fire damage.
+Include the surrounding scene, such as burned vegetation and nearby affected vehicles, to help establish what caused the fire.

 - 3Get a fire incident report from the fire department